Contact Us for a Free Consultation (213) 542-0979

 Blog

-Does A Defendant In A Criminal Case In Los Angeles Have To Testify?
+Does A Defendant In A Criminal Case Have To Testify?

 Posted by Ronald D. Hedding, ESQ. | Oct 12, 2018

-When it comes to criminal cases, the defendant in the case has an absolute right to testify or not to testify.
-The prosecutors cannot force an individual to testify in a case.
-In fact, there's a jury instruction in Los Angeles that says that the jury is not to assume anything bad about a defendant who does not take the witness stand in their own defense.
+In criminal cases, the defendant holds a fundamental right to testify or not.
+This decision is entirely theirs, and prosecutors are not empowered to compel them to testify.
+In Los Angeles, a jury instruction explicitly states that the jury should not draw negative conclusions about a defendant who chooses not to take the witness stand in their defense.

-So, when we do these trials – and I've done a lot of them over the last twenty-five years, we go back in chambers when it comes time for the defense's case and discuss with the prosecutor and the judge whether or not the defendant is going to testify – especially if the defendant is in custody – bailiff needs to know the answer to that question for security purposes.
+So, when we do these trials—and I've done a lot of them over the last twenty-five years—we go back in chambers when it comes time for the defense's case and discuss with the prosecutor and the judge whether or not the defendant is going to testify—especially if the defendant is in custody—and the bailiff needs to know the answer to that question for security purposes.

-Obviously, the defense attorney will discuss it with the client and the client will make a decision whether they want to testify.
+Obviously, the defense attorney will discuss it with the client, and the client will decide whether they want to testify.
 And even though the client will be told outside the presence of the jury if they decide not to testify that they have an absolute right to testify.
-Nobody can make you testify and nobody can make you not testify.
+Nobody can make you testify, and nobody can make you not testify.
 So, if a defendant decides they don't want to testify, then they're going to be told.
 They're going to waive their right to testify.

 Let's assume in a criminal case that the defense attorney did not want the defendant to testify, but the defendant wanted to testify.
 In that scenario, the defendant has an absolute right to testify.

-The prosecutors get an opportunity to ask him questions about his case and can try to challenge them and show that they're not telling the truth to try to get the conviction in a jury trial.
+The prosecutors have an opportunity to ask him questions about his case, challenge them, and show that they're not telling the truth in order to try to get a conviction in a jury trial.

-When I evaluate whether I think a defendant should testify in a criminal case, I'm looking at, if they testify what can they give us that we don't have?
+When I evaluate whether I think a defendant should testify in a criminal case, I'm looking at, if they testify, what can they give us that we don't have?
 In other words, we need something.
-We need, for example, everybody in a house says that a person slapped somebody on the top of the head.
+For example, everybody in a house says that a person slapped somebody on the top of the head.

-They're taking the position they didn't slap him on the top of the head.
-What they could give us is, they could give us their version of events and why they believe the other people in the house are lying about it because they have a grudge against them, they are biased against them or whatever their defense is.
+They're taking the position that they didn't slap him on the top of the head.
+They could give us their version of events and explain why they believe the other people in the house are lying about it: they have a grudge against them, they are biased against them, or whatever their defense is.

 So, if we can't get the defense in any other way but the defendant testifying, that might be a good reason to have the defendant testify.
 But, if I have a case where I think it's a weak case and the defendant testifying is not going to help – we've already got the evidence in saying the guy didn't do it.

-Maybe the prosecutors were stupid enough to bring the defendant's statement in and the whole statement comes in and in that statement the defendant told the police, listen, I didn't do it.
+Maybe the prosecutors were stupid enough to bring the defendant's statement in, and the whole statement comes in.
+In that statement, the defendant told the police, "Listen, I didn't do it."

-Because that is a way to lose a case.
-If you take the witness stand and come off not credible when the prosecutor is asking you questions and you're telling your story.
-That alone could cause a jury to say, you know what, we don't believe this person.
+Because that is a way to lose a case, if you take the witness stand and come off as unreliable when the prosecutor asks you questions and you tell your story, that alone could cause a jury to say, "You know what?
+We don't believe this person."

 They couldn't answer the prosecutor's questions.
-We didn't believe their story and we didn't like the way they looked.
-We didn't like the way they talked.
-They seemed sneaky – whatever the perception is.
-So, that's why a lot of times criminal defense attorneys won't have their client testify because of the real risk and real danger of them coming off poorly in front of the jury and causing the guilty verdict – because of that and that alone.
+We didn't believe their story, and we didn't like the way they looked or talked.
+They seemed sneaky—whatever the perception.
+So, that's why a lot of times, criminal defense attorneys won't have their clients testify because of the real risk and danger of them coming off poorly in front of the jury and causing the guilty verdict—because of that and that alone.

-So, why shouldn't they decide whether or not they want to testify, and certainly, it's not fair.
-But, if they don't testify a jury holds that against them and that's why you get that jury instruction read to the jury if a defendant doesn't testify that they are not to hold that against them and they are to just look at the evidence and see if the prosecutor proved their case or did not prove their case.
+So, why shouldn't they decide whether or not they want to testify?
+Certainly, it's not fair.
+But if they don't testify, a jury holds that against them, and that's why you get that jury instruction read to the jury if a defendant doesn't testify that they are not to hold that against them and that they are to just look at the evidence and see if the prosecutor proved their case or did not prove their case.

 About the Author